nikitavoloboev/data/focusing/rules.md

 - Don't lie to myself nor anyone else.
 Be confident in my thoughts & actions.
 Be decisive.
 Seek & give candid feedback.
 Respond politely.
 - Don't stay in bed.
 Wake up fast and start the day.
 Keep straight posture & spine.
 - Create & update rules based on new life experiences.
 Adapt each rule to suit my life best.
 Break off all bad habits I have.
 Learn new positive habits.
 - Learn from the past.
 Don't make same mistakes.
 Don't dwell on what has happened or what I can't change.
 Let past go.
-You only live now.
+Don't fixate on anything.
+Anything outside of this moment is imagination.
+Live now.
 - [Be happy](../life/happiness.md).
 Love myself.
 Be playful.
 Make new nice memories and enjoy each moment in life.
 Savor close relationships.
 Look towards the [future](../future/future.md).
 Appreciate what you have.

 ## Health